-If you are going to pay your employees for their overtime you are most likely going to pay them an ‘overtime premium’.
+If you're going to pay your employees for their overtime, you're most likely going to pay them an ‘overtime premium’.
 The most common rate for this overtime premium is the employee’s usual rate, plus half their rate again.
 This is 50% more than your employees standard wage and means that for every hour of overtime they work, they receive 1.5 of their regular hourly rate.

 However, as long as you are in the UK you are free to pay your employees whatever rate you deem fit.
-Just make sure it is above the minimum wage.
+Just make sure it's above the minimum wage.

 With Breathe you can easily keep informed of project timelines, record when overtime hours are needed to aid crucial business decision-making, and make last minute changes when needed.
 Manage your people and not the paperwork with Breathe’s award-winning HR Software.Start your free trial